top of page

 PHYSICAL PRAYER

-Unlike a maze, which is designed to get one lost, a labyrinth has a clear path to its center and return.
+A labyrinth has a clear path to its center and return.
 While walking the labyrinth, one is physically exhibiting the practice of Centering Prayer.
 The focus becomes the image of the labyrinth and its center rather than a sacred word.
 The movement represents movement to the God dwelling at our center.
-It is a Christian technique started in the Middle Ages for those who couldn’t take pilgrimages, with the most prominent remaining labyrinth in the back of Chartres Cathedral in France.
-The following is only one of many now in existence worldwide.
+It is a technique started in the Middle Ages for those who were unable to take pilgrimages.

 LABYRINTH WALK